topcuburak/topcuburak.github.io/_pages/portfolio.md

 ---
 ## Academic Activities
 ### CERCIRAS Summer School (2022 - Split, Crotia)
-Courses:
+**Summary:** - I attended the CERCIRAS Training School in 2022.
+The training school included dense and fast lessons, as listed below, given by many professors from DTU, the University of Padua, RUC, and the University of Szeged.
 - [ ] _Time-predictable Multicore Architectures:_ Architecture introduction and time-predictability; T-CREST multicore processor; reconfigurable interconnectors, and MPI using Argo for NoCs.
 - [ ] _Enery Consumption and Optimization Software:_ Measuring energy consumption through RAPL, and some tools on Python for statistical analysis.
 - [ ] _Simulation and Behaviour Analysis of Complex Systems:_ Simulating IoT-Fog-Cloud systems; modelling, realizing and analyzing fog-assisted blockchain systems; and PriFoB: a Blockchain-based credential management service.
 - [ ] _Understanding Mixed-Criticality Systems' Models and Implementation:_ Basics of real-time scheduling and response time analysis, Current innovations on mixed-criticality systems, concrete implementation with feather-weight instrumentation

-- I have attended the CERCIRAS Training School funded by COST Action in 2022.
-The education details are shared [here](https://www.cerciras.org/wp-content/uploads/2022/07/CERCIRAS-Summer-School-2022-Programmatic.pdf).